Dog owners frequently wonder which foods are safe to feed their dog, and fruits and vegetables are no exception.

 This means that the stalks and stems can be more difficult for your dog to chew and digest.

-Dr. Jerry Klein says, “Broccoli stalks have been known to cause obstruction in the esophagus, especially in small dogs.”
+Dr. Jerry Klein says, “Broccoli stalks have been known to cause an obstruction in the esophagus, especially in small dogs.”

 Because of this, Klein suggested that you should cut the broccoli stems up into small pieces and also supervise your dog while they eat them.